CPA Exam Guide for Filipino Candidates

 Founder, Atlas CPA Index

 Brennan Kolar is the founder of Atlas CPA Index, an independent CPA review comparison platform covering all 55 U.S. jurisdictions.
-With over 10 years of experience in the CPA industry, he built Atlas to help candidates find the right review course based on how they actually learn, not which provider has the biggest ad budget.
+With over 10 years of experience with CPA review, he built Atlas to help candidates find the right review course based on how they actually learn, not which provider has the biggest ad budget.

 Learn more about the authorReady to start your U.S. CPA journey?
 Compare review courses to find the right fit for your study style and budget.